friendly-traceback/docs/source/syntax_tracebacks_it.rst

     nella posizione indicata.

        1| a = 1½  # 1 1/2
-               ^
+              ^^

-    Did you use copy-paste?
+    Python tells us that you have written an invalid number.
-    Python indicates that you used the unicode character `½` which is not allowed.
+    However, I think that the problem might be the following.

     You used the unicode character ½ which is known as VULGAR FRACTION ONE HALF
     I suspect that you meant to write the fraction `1/2` instead.

-(217) Invalid character (unicode fraction slash)
+(219) Invalid character (unicode fraction slash)
 ------------------------------------------------

 .. code-block:: none

     Traceback (most recent call last):
-      File "TESTS:\trb_syntax_common.py", line 49, in create_tracebacks
+      File "TESTS:\trb_syntax_common.py", line 52, in create_tracebacks
         __import__(name)
       File "TESTS:\syntax\unicode_fraction3.py", line 1
         a = 22 ⁄ 7